Accurate diagnosis and timely treatment requires a medical team

 - Spotting a sign or symptom does not mean you have cancer.
 It does require an evaluation by a medical professional to diagnose the potential issues and if necessary recommended proper treatment.

-- A medical team, based on family history and your current health, can help you to develop a monitoring and testing plan for your long term wellness.
+- A medical team, based on family history, race/ethnicity, and your current health, can help you to develop a monitoring and testing plan for your long term wellness.

 - It is important to chart your existing medical baseline to have an accurate understanding of your current health status based on personal and family history.
 The medical team will maintain your baseline in their records.
 We have provided a baseline form for you to complete and use as a reference to monitor your body.